fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server046IPTables-Public-en.md

 # Prerequisites

 ## Previous steps

 The generic [IPTables](/Debian113Server045IPTables-en/) configuration, should be applied.

 ## Create new variables

-We need the MY_IP and MY_GW variable which can whitelist a single IP address with a /32 netmask or a whole class.
+We need the MY_IP and MY_NM variable which can whitelist a single IP address with a /32 netmask or a whole class.
 ```bash
 cat << EOF >> /root/config.env
 export MY_IP="aaa.bbb.ccc.ddd" # Whitelisted IP